arjvik/AMC-Club/Week 3 Sequences and Series.md

 \sum_{n=1}^x\ n^3 &= \left(\frac{n(n+1)}2\right)^2 \\
 \end{align}
 $$
+As an added challenge, try evaluating this sum using the previous properties in the space below.

 **Problem 5**

 First, we need to make a substitution such that our sum starts at $n=1$, so we can apply our arithmetic sequence formula.
 We let $n=k-3$, so our sum becomes